-The hull bottom is an especially important area to keep clean since any buildup of water scum and algae will increase create drag and reduce the boat's efficiency.
-If you must leave your boat in the water, there are compounds to remove algae build-up on your hull.
+The hull bottom is an especially important area to keep clean since any buildup of the water scum and algae will create drag and reduce the boat's efficiency.
+If you must leave your boat in the water, there are compounds that can be used to remove algae build-up on your hull.
 Some of these can be caustic.
 Pay special attention to the cautions on the label of these coatings.
 Ask your dealer for advice on which work best in your area.

 If your boat's gelcoat develops a chalky look over a period of time due to exposure to sun, there are gelcoat buffing and polishing compounds available at marine supply stores.
-Don't use common household scouring pads or powders.
+Do not use common household scouring pads or powders.